eswarren18/roamio/README.md

   - **Database**: Utilizes PostgreSQL for reliable and scalable data storage, supporting complex queries and ensuring data integrity.
   - **Containerization**: The entire application is containerized using Docker, enabling consistent environments across development, testing, and production.
 This facilitates easy deployment and scalability.

-**Architecture**
----
-*Roamio follows a modular architecture, separating concerns between the frontend and backend to enhance scalability and maintainability*:
-  - **Frontend**: The React.js application communicates with the FastAPI backend through defined API endpoints.
-TailwindCSS ensures a cohesive and responsive design across all components.
-  - **Backend**: FastAPI handles business logic, processes API requests, and interacts with the PostgreSQL database to manage data operations.
-  - **Database**: PostgreSQL serves as the primary data store, managing user information, trip details, and other essential data securely and efficiently.
-  - **Docker**: Docker containers encapsulate each component, ensuring that the application runs consistently across different environments and simplifying the deployment process.

 ## Tech Stack
 <div align="center" style="background-color: #f9f9f9; color: black; padding: 20px; border-radius: 5px;">
   <strong>FastAPI</strong> | <strong>Vite</strong> | <strong>Docker</strong> | <strong>React.js</strong> |